vnmakarov/mum-hash/README.md

+# Update (Mar 22, 2021)
+* New performance data for Apple M1 silicon were added

 # Update (Dec 28, 2020)
 * A wrong MUM calculation for aarch64 has been fixed.
 # Update (May 12, 2019)